Faculty committee: M. W. Wysocki, chair

 The research honors program in physical sciences provides outstanding students with an opportunity to do independent research under the supervision of a faculty member in the Departments of Biological and Environmental Engineering, Food Science, Earth and Atmospheric Sciences, or Biological Statistics and Computational Biology.

-In addition to meeting the requirements of the college, students interested in applying to the Physical Sciences Research Honors Program are expected to:
+In addition to meeting the requirements of the college, the student interested in applying to the Physical Sciences Research Honors Program is expected to: